 Things to Do

 The warm weather and friendly atmosphere make Fortuna a particularly good setting for a number of annual events: the Daffodil Show in March, Art and Wine in the Park in June, Fortuna Redwood AutoXpo in July, and Hops in Humboldt in September.
-The Fortuna Rodeo in July is the oldest rodeo in California.
+The Fortuna Rodeo in July is the oldest rodeo in California, and will celebrate it’s 100th birthday in 2021.